 Students in grades 4-12 could win up to $300.

 Why is it important for people who are being questioned by police to have their Miranda Rights read to them?
 Why do you think people should have the right to remain silent when being questioned by police?
 Why should they have a right to have a lawyer present when being questioned by police?

 An essay responding to the prompt above could win one of your students $300.
-Turn your students into problem solvers and polish their writing skills with the Missouri NEA/Missouri Bar Law Day Essay Contest.
+Help your students polish their writing skills with the Missouri NEA/Missouri Bar Law Day Essay Contest.

 Students will compete in three categories, grades 4-5, 6-8 and 9-12.
 Entries should be no longer than 700 words and will be judged on general appearance, structure, content, creativity and originality.

 The first-place winner in each category receives $300, second-place winners receive $200, and third-place winners receive $150.
-Statewide awards will be presented in May at a banquet in Jefferson City.
+State-level awards will be presented in March at a banquet in Jefferson City.

 The Law Day Essay Contest is a project of the MNEA Public Relations Committee and the Missouri Bar Young Lawyers Section.
 More information can be found in the downloadable packet of materials.
 If you have any questions or concerns about the Law Day Essay Contest, contact Becky Stewart at (573) 644-9606.